Nicole Bilderback

-Nicole Bilderback is an American actress, known for her recurring guest roles on the television programs Dark Angel and Dawson's Creek, and the films Bring It On and Bad Girls From Valley High (a.k.a.
+Nicole Bilderback is an American actress, known for her recurring guest roles on the television programs Dark Angel and Dawson's Creek, and the films Clueless, Bring It On and Bad Girls From Valley High (a.k.a.
 A Fate Totally Worse than Death).
 She also was one of the Cordettes, Cordelia Chase's friends, on the Buffy the Vampire Slayer episode "The Wish" and the Unaired Buffy pilot.
 She also starred in a few episodes in season 6 of The Fresh Prince of Bel Air as Ashley's friend.

 Life and career

-After being born in Korea, Bilderback was adopted and raised in Dallas, Texas.
+Born in Korea, Bilderback was adopted by an American family and raised in Dallas, Texas.
 She moved to Los Angeles in 1993.

 Bilderback's first role came in 1995 when she appeared in the film Clueless, playing alongside Alicia Silverstone, Stacey Dash, Brittany Murphy, and Elisa Donovan.
 She also appeared in the Clueless television series for a three episode stint.
 She appeared on the August 2001 cover of KoreAm Journal, on issue 3 of the 2001 cover of Yolk, and as a medical student in House.
 Bilderback rode in the 2002 Lunar New Year Parade and Festival.

 In 2014, she starred in the action movie Mercenaries, alongside Cynthia Rothrock, Brigitte Nielsen, Vivica A. Fox, Zoë Bell and Kristanna Loken.